Braised Lamb in Red Wine

 - Sprinkle chopped parsley for garnish before serving.

-- I cut the lamb into 2-inch cubes but you can make big pieces and cook a bit longer.
+- I cut the lamb into 2-inch cubes, but you can make big pieces and cook them a bit longer.

-- Thaw the lamb at least an hour before you cook it.
-Room temperature meat will not seize at high temperatures.
+- Thaw the lamb for at least an hour before cooking it.
+Room-temperature meat will not seize at high temperatures.

 - This recipe will work with 4 to 6 lamb shanks as well.